10 Types of Healthcare Data: The Complete Guide for 2026

 8. Genomic Data

 Genomic data is quickly becoming one of the most powerful tools in modern healthcare.
-This type of data contains detailed information about a person’s genome—the complete set of genetic material that drives how their body develops, functions, and responds to disease.
+This type of data contains detailed information about a person's genome, the complete set of genetic material that drives how their body develops, functions, and responds to disease.

 Genomic data includes: